 In the command line below, the inode number for the file

-If you inode number is different, use that instead.
+If you inode number is different, use that number instead.

-Once you have unmounted the filesystem (the previous step),
+Once you have unmounted the filesystem (which you did in a previous step),

 debugfs -wR 'sif <13> links_count 2' /dev/loop0

 package; you can install it as root with

 dnf install e2fsprogs”.)

 tune2fscommand is used to examine and optionally modify the superblock of

 extfilesystems.
 Use the man page to determine how to use this command to list the default values used in your filesystem.
 What are the default values for